What You Need to Know about Mobile App Localization in 2023!

 Localization is about diving deep into culture and that’s where problems arise.
 Cultures are different.
 Even countries where the same language is spoken often have different cultures.

-2- Making room for additional languages in the future
+2- Making Room for More Languages in the Future

-What you need to do, and be aware of, is to ensure that while coding your mobile app, you make room for other languages you may want to add in the future.
+Deciding to localize your mobile app is a big step.
+You need to ensure that while coding your mobile app, you make room for other languages you may want to add in the future.

 Otherwise, you’ll be confronted with a host of user experience (UX) headaches that may have you launch a new app entirely for another language.
 (And we’re not going to comment on how expensive and time-consuming that is!)